edme88/automationPython/README.md

   * See price in Dollars of 2 products in cart dropdown
   * See price in Euros of 2 products in cart dropdown
   * See price in Libras of 2 products in cart dropdown
+* Cat
+  * Get a fact about cat and check response
 * Checkout
   * Buy in the Store and check order ID
 * ContactUs